 Role of Computer Vision in SLAM Technology

-Computer vision is important for SLAM because:
+Computer vision is important for SLAM because the following:

 - Understanding road scenarios